 - Paying for improvements in the school’s or office buildings

 - Paying for targeted interventions of school improvements and other activities that are currently covered by the Strategic School Improvement Fund (SSIF).

 When assessing your application, the Regional Schools Commissioners will follow specific criteria of 5 main areas:

-If you would like to see a breakdown of these 5 areas, click here.
+Click here to see a breakdown of these 5 areas.